gasduster99/sppComp/try1/try1_2.md

 <!--
-California, within a particular market category and modeling time period, provides more consistency amoung the modeled period than previously available.
+California, within a particular market category and modeling time period, provides more consistency among the modeled period than previously available.
 Additionally his formulation of port complex pooling provides a mathematical structure for considering the space of possible pooled models.